varpeti/DC-Cairn/backgrounds/fletchwind.md

----
-title: Fletchwind
-layout: default
-parent: Backgrounds
-grand_parent: Dice and Magic Hack Edition
----

 # Fletchwind

 > You strike from afar, but that does not make you a coward.
 You are a musician, the song of your bowstring nought but a warning, singing the silent promise of a quick death.

 ## Names